mjamesv19/Assignment3/Notes.md

 # Features
 ## Accounts
-- look at the different accounts
+- look at all the accounts
+- create new accounts
-- add
+- delete accounts

 ## Income
 - list source of income and add it to an account
-- check date and add income every wednesday(or day selected by user)
+- add new sources of income
-- options for money to be add monthly or fortnightly
+- remove sources of income
+- add funds to accounts

 ## Expenditure
-- Tax
-- weekly food shopping
-- one off expenses
+- view list of expences
+- add expences to list
+- remove expences from list
+- deduct funds from accounts

 ## Goal
-- amount you are aiming for
+- set a goal for an account
-- how much money do you have
-- rate at which you get more money
+- enter your average income expenses
-- how long to reach goal
+- return number of weeks/months/years to reach goal.